lvgl/lvgl/docs/details/base-widget/scroll.rst

 ---------------

 When the user scrolls a Widget and releases it, LVGL can emulate inertial momentum for the scrolling.
-It's like the Widget was "thrown" (a :ref:`gesture <indev_gestures>`) and scrolling slows down smoothly.
+It's like the Widget was "thrown" and scrolling slows down smoothly.

 Scroll momentum can be enabled/disabled with the :cpp:enumerator:`LV_OBJ_FLAG_SCROLL_MOMENTUM` flag.